25 Edible Perennials I Grow in My Desert Garden

 9. Blackberries

 Blackberries grow well with plenty of sunlight and water.
-Blackberry canes are biennial.
-The canes are fruitless the first year, and then bear fruit the second year, and die after fruiting.
-Next year’s fruit will grow on this year’s growth.
+Blackberry plants are perennial, but the canes are usually biennial.
+Many varieties grow canes the first year, fruit on those canes the second year, and then those canes die after fruiting.
+Primocane-fruiting varieties are different because they can produce fruit on first-year canes.
+My Arizona Fruit Planting Guide will help you successfully grow blackberries.

 10. Goji Berries

-Berries form on current year’s wood.
+Goji Berries form on current year’s wood.
 Light pruning encourages new growth and keeps the plant open for light and air circulation.
 Plants begin producing at 2 years old and reach maximum production after 3-5 years.
+Goji berries can spread underground, so be thoughtful about where you plant them.
+I added mine to a trellis to help manage the growth.
+They can be prolific, but not everyone loves the flavor, so taste the fruit before planting several.

 11. Chichiquelite